simatic/ZebroGaMQ/src/readme.txt

 This directory structure contains the code written for using RabbitMQ in the TOTEM project:
-- Java:
+- Java-client:
-  Maven projects for the API: common parts, and the different roles (game master, player, and spectator)
+  Maven project for the API of player applications.
-- Python:
+- JavaScript-client:
-  Some code for developing game instance logic.
+  Libraries required by JavaScript applications to communicate with the JavaScript proxy.
-- JavaScript:
+- JavaScript-proxy:
-  Libraries required by Master and Spectator applications in JavaScript to communicate with the NodeJsProxy, and hence with the Game Server and the RabbitMQ broker, during the loggin phase and the in-game phase.
+  Node.js process used by JavaScript applications to communicate with the GameServer during the loggin phase, and the with RabbitMQ broker during the in-game phase.
+- Python-server:
+  PyDev project for the GameServer and for the GameLogicServer.